Somehow having spent the night's long watches,

 and wailing.
 Sages listen: not in Heaven

-even is there sweetness heard as this.
+even is there sweetness such as

 nor, Madhava, to make those eyes at me.